PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 ncu  # or ncu-ui for GUI
 ```

-The idea is to use `nv-nsight-cu-cli` for the profiling and `nv-nsight-cu` for examining the data in a GUI.
+The idea is to use `ncu` for the profiling and `ncu-ui` for examining the data in a GUI.

 Below is a sample slurm script: